Blendify/blender-manual/trunk/blender_docs/manual/advanced/keymap_editing.rst

 It's possible to configure a single key to perform multiple operations using *Click* event instead of *Press*, Then you may bind *Drag* to a separate action.

-This is useful for mixing actions where one uses a drag event, eg:
+This is useful for mixing actions where one uses a drag event, e.g:
-Toggle a setting using with tap, drag to open a pie menu showing all options related to the setting.
+Toggle a setting using with tab, drag to open a pie menu showing all options related to the setting.

 Click/Tweak